 Some of the links below are affiliate links.
 This means I will earn a small commission (at no extra cost to you) if you make a purchase.
 This helps support the blog and allows me to continue to create free content that’s useful to hunters like yourself.
 Thanks for your support.

-Finally, I recorded an entire podcast episode on this exact subject.
-If you’d rather listen than read, click the appropriate link below to listen to this episode on your preferred podcasting service.
+First, I recorded an entire video episode on this exact subject.
+If you’d rather listen or watch than read, watch the YouTube video below.

 Like many other cartridges developed in the United States, the story of the .270 and .308 Winchester begins with the .30-06 Springfield.